DILCISBoard/E-ARK-AIP/index.md

 While it can be used as an archival storage format, it can also be seen as a format that makes system migration easier.

-# Preliminary definitions and remarks
+# Definitions and remarks

 <a name="ip"></a>

-## Information package (IP)
+## Information package

-As already mentioned, the CSIP defines the requirements for concrete package format specifications, such as the SIP, AIP, or DIP.
+The CSIP defines the requirements for concrete information package format specifications, such as the SIP, AIP, or DIP.
 In this sense, an *information package* (IP) is an instance of a format that complies with the CSIP.